 Although Carine Roitfeld is no longer the editor of French Vogue, she remains steadily at the perch of the fashion world, standing atop those super-high bondage-referencing heels that she partly made a staple of Parisian style (along with close-fitting pencil skirts, black leather, cinch-waist toppers, and if any woman dared follow her dictates, a little nipple).
 But la femme parisienne, which Roitfeld very much is, makes her own ground wherever she walks.
 After all, it is Roitfeld who, with Tom Ford and Mario Testino, started a movement of overt sexuality in fashion with their campaign for Gucci in the ’90s, which she later polemicized with her redesign for the French edition of Vogue as the hard-edged emblem of “erotic chic” during her aughties tenure at the magazine.

 The Paris-born Roitfeld put in her paces first as a model before slipping behind the camera in 1975 to become a freelance stylist for French Elle, her home base for many years.
 In the early ’90s, Roitfeld hooked up with Testino at French Glamour, the just-launched and still malleable glossy, where the pair translated his iconic nudes as somewhat-more-clothed existentially bored bourgeoisie waifs with Roitfeld’s deft styling.
 These images caught the attention of Ford, who brought the duo on board at Gucci where they created an in-your-face aesthetic of slashed-to-the-navel cleavage and racily imprinted monograms that went on to define a fashion generation.
-Roitfeld and Testino also brought their signature edge to editorial shoots for The Face, Vogue, and French Vogue—where Rotifeld succeeded Joan Juliet Buck as the woman in charge in 2001.
+Roitfeld also brought her signature edge to editorial shoots for The Face, Vogue, and French Vogue — where she succeeded Joan Juliet Buck as the woman in charge in 2001.

 French Vogue is now “so Carine” in its aesthetic that it’s hard to believe she only took up the reigns 10 years ago.
 Her departure in January carries with it the knowledge that, though it might well retain its influence, French Vogue will never be the same.
 Nevertheless, there is a silver—or perhaps, black silk faille—lining: Roitfeld has resumed her very busy freelance career, having already styled Freja Beha Erichsen for Chanel’s Fall 2011 campaign.
 She will also offer her lacquered sophistication to Barneys New York as the fashion emporium’s specially designated “guest editor,” and has somehow found time to curate a visual autobiography comprised of tear sheets from her still-developing body of work with a little help from Olivier Zahm and Alex Wiederin, aptly titled Carine Roitfeld: Irreverent (Rizzoli)